JaylyDev/jaylydev.github.io/posts/terminator.md

 - Terminator now has a sound effect when spawning
 - Mininum engine version has been changed from 1.16.220 to 1.16.100

-## 1.0.0
+### 1.0.0

 > Release Date: July 06, 2021

 Initial Release

-# Installation
+## Installation

 After downloading the add-on below and import the add-on to Minecraft, **make sure both resource pack and behavior pack are imported** so you do not have the error related to incompatibility when applying the add-on.

-**Notes**:

 **Join my Discord server** or **report to Terminator GitHub Repository** if there are any issues, questions and feedbacks regarding to the add-on's installation or the gameplay.

 Terminator entity can cause massive destruction. **Please save a copy of your world** before activating this add-on!

-You are allowed to repost this add-on to other websites or make a YouTube video for commercial purposes, provided that you must put the link this post https://jaylydev.github.io/posts/terminator/ in the description of the video or a webpage and must not have any other direct-download links.
+You are allowed to repost this add-on to other websites or make a YouTube video for commercial purposes, provided that you must put the link this post or the MCPEDL post in the description of the video or a webpage and must not have any other direct-download links.

 This add-on is compatible with **Minecraft Bedrock v1.20.70 or above**.
 It won't work on Minecraft Education (unless you're using Preview)

-# Downloads
+## Downloads

 Click the link below and choose a version to download.